Something Fishy: Part 1

 No matter, as the schedule is relaxed and fluid, with a full two days ahead to make it to NB if we wish.

-We meet my relatives with their rental Toyota hybrid and fight our way out of Montreal traffic and construction chaos to the open road towards Sherbrooke.
+Together, we fight our way out of Montreal traffic and construction chaos to the open road towards Sherbrooke.

 A fuss-free drive takes us through there and on to the Maine border where an easy crossing means we are well on our way to Bangor to overnight, with lots of daylight left for the woodland drive through Maine.